The Adventure of the Stockbroker's Clerk: Film and television

-Radio and audio dramas
+Audio

 Edith Meiser adapted the story as an episode of the radio series The Adventures of Sherlock Holmes which aired on 1 December 1930, with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 A remake of the script aired on 11 July 1936 (with Gordon as Holmes and Harry West as Watson).

 Edith Meiser also adapted the story as an episode of the radio series The New Adventures of Sherlock Holmes with Basil Rathbone as Holmes and Nigel Bruce as Watson.
 The episode aired on 9 November 1941.

 A 1960 BBC Light Programme radio adaptation, dramatised by Michael Hardwick, aired as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson.
 The cast also included Desmond Carrington as Pycroft and Hugh Manning as Pinner.

 "The Stockbroker's Clerk" was dramatised by Denys Hawthorne for BBC Radio 4 in 1992, as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson.
 It featured Sean Barrett as Mr Pinner.

 The story was adapted as an episode of the radio series The Classic Adventures of Sherlock Holmes, starring John Patrick Lowrie as Holmes and Lawrence Albert as Watson.
 The episode aired in 2015.

 In 2022, the story was adapted as an episode of the radio series Sunday Suspense, starring Mir as Holmes and Deepanjan as Watson.

+In 2026, the podcast Sherlock & Co. adapted the story in a three-episode adventure, starring Harry Attwell as Sherlock Holmes, Paul Waggott as Dr. John Watson and Marta da Silva as Mariana "Mrs. Hudson" Ametxazurra.
+Halena Doughty voices Hayley Pycroft.